For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 Christianity: Freedom with Responsibility

 Christianity has a fundamentally different relationship with alcohol.
-Wine holds a central place in Christian practice, most notably in communion.
-Jesus turned water into wine at Cana.
-The Bible warns against drunkenness but nowhere forbids alcohol itself.
+Wine holds a central place in practice, most notably in communion; Jesus turned water into wine at Cana.
+The Bible warns against drunkenness but nowhere forbids alcohol itself, and for most Christians, AF drinks present no theological concern.

 The Mainstream View

-Catholic, Orthodox, Anglican, and mainline Protestant churches share a consistent position: the focus is on avoiding intoxication and its consequences, not on trace amounts of alcohol.
-A drink containing 0.5% ABV falls so far below any reasonable intoxication threshold that it's simply not in the same category as getting drunk at a wedding.
+Mainstream Christian traditions generally emphasise avoiding intoxication rather than trace amounts of alcohol.
+A drink containing 0.5% ABV falls so far below any reasonable intoxication threshold that it's not in the same category as getting drunk at a wedding.

 Abstaining Traditions